farcaster-project/RFCs/06-instructions.md

 ## Instructions: High level, Control flow messages

 The low level Instructions above behaves as if the Daemon controls the Client.
-The High level, control flow messages, triggers the Daemon to initiate the apparent control of the client.
+The High level, control flow messages, triggers the Daemon to initiate the control of the client.

 We illustrate the effect client's control flow operations exert over a daemon, and its feedback loop back to the client.
-Both client and daemon have the responsibility to exchange valid `instruction` and `Proposal` messages based on their respective state and user actions.
+Both client and daemon have the responsibility to exchange valid `instruction` messages based on their respective state and user actions.
 Please see the trust assumptions at [security considerations](#security-considerations).

 A protocol transition moves the protocol execution forward, that is a step in the swap process.
 The set of states that fulfills the predicates for enabling a given transition must be selected, in order to be able to carry out the step in the swap process.